-RT AND EXHIBIT PROGRAM:
+ART AND EXHIBIT PROGRAM: JAC's

-JAC's community art program supports local artists and non-profits.
+community art program supports local artists and non-profits.
 The art showcased in and around the terminal adds to user experience and supports environmental conservation.

-SUPPORT OF LOCAL ORGANIZATIONS:

-JAC recently supported an aviation related exhibit at the Jackson Hole Children's Museum, showcasing the importance of aviation in the community.
+SUPPORT OF LOCAL ORGANIZATIONS: JAC recently supported an aviation related exhibit at the Jackson Hole Children's Museum, showcasing the importance of aviation in the community.

-TERMINAL BUSINESSES:

-Jedediah's Restaurant, a local favorite, serves users in the secure passenger hold room and operates a snack bar in the non-secure lobby of the terminal building.
-Their choice to use local food products (such as the locally sourced artisan snacks, beef, and beverages) fits with our community-based values and we are looking forward to their planned expansion.
-Through the Grand Teton Association, NPS operates a natural history gift shop inside the passenger holding area.
-JAC strives to support local companies, strengthen community ties, improve user experience, and support the economic vitality of the Airport and its concessionaires.
+TERMINAL BUSINESSES: Jedediah's Restaurant, a local favorite, serves users in the secure passenger hold room and operates a snack bar in the non-secure lobby of the terminal building.
+Their choice to use local food products (such as the locally sourced beef and whiskey) fits with our community-based values and we are looking forward to their planned expansion.
+Through the Grand Teton National History Association, NPS operates a natural history gift shop inside the passenger holding area.
+JAC strives to support local companies, strengthen community ties, improve user experience, and support the economic vitality of the Airport and the concessionaires.